 Here is my easy aloo gobi recipe.
 I will explain how to prepare my version of aloo gobi in detail.

 1. Shallow fry the potatoes and cauliflower

-- Cut the cauliflower to about 1.5-inch florets and potatoes to 0.75-inch cubes.
-They will take a longer time to cook if you cut them into larger pieces and absorb less flavor from the onion and tomato paste.
+- Cut the cauliflower into about 1.5-inch florets and the potatoes into 0.75-inch cubes.
+They will take longer to cook if you cut them into larger pieces and absorb less flavor from the onion and tomato paste.
 Soak the potato cubes in water to prevent them from changing color if you do not use them immediately.

 - Fry the potatoes in shallow oil until slightly brown, which takes about 3 to 4 minutes.
-Since I do not use plenty of oil, I have to stir continuously to avoid the potatoes from sticking to the pan.
+Since I do not use plenty of oil, I must stir continuously to avoid the potatoes sticking to the pan.

-- When the potatoes turn slightly brown, add the cauliflower florets and fry for another 3 minutes.
+- Add the cauliflower florets when the potatoes turn slightly brown and fry for another 3 minutes.

 - Remove the potatoes and cauliflower from the pan and drain the oil with a wire mesh strainer.

 2. Cook the spice and onion paste